 Susan Tolj Renata

-Known globally as a leader in the fitness industry, Susan has worked for the last 15 years for Les Mills International educating and inspiring instructors worldwide.
-Prior to this, she spent 10 years in the New Zealand Police Force, working for the majority of that time as a Detective on more serious crime.
+Les Mills New Zealand, she also worked for Les Mills International for many years where she was the ‘face’ of Body Pump, and her role included educating and inspiring instructors worldwide.
+Prior to that, she spent 10 years in the New Zealand Police Force, working for the majority of that time as a detective on more serious crime.

 Leading from the

 Many approaches to leadership development assume that learning is about 'adding something on' - as if a person is a sponge, and the more we feed them (in terms of knowledge, skills etc) the more effective or productive they will be.
 Let's refer to this as leadership 'training'.

 We have found that 'training' has limited value when it comes to Living and Leading with Deep Integrity.
 What is more effective is 'development' - which assumes that a person already has a wealth of leadership capability, and what they probably need most is awareness of what's holding them back, clarity of purpose, and the confidence to trust their instincts.
 Don't get me wrong, our programmes also include some fantastic skills and tools, but the skill-building happens through the lens of self awareness.
 The learning sticks because it has been integrated at a deeper level.

 We call this process leadership from the inside out.

 ‘Above and Below the Waterline’ is a model that helps us to see the big picture of what's going on in any given situation, and direct our attention to where it will have the most impact.